 Build your photography workflow around ACDSee and notice the difference.
-Its flexible cataloging capabilities, unrivaled viewing speed, and powerful photo editor make ACDSee the choice of busy professional and advanced amateur photographers worldwide.
+Its flexible cataloging capabilities, unrivalled viewing speed, and powerful photo editor make ACDSee the choice of busy professional and advanced amateur photographers worldwide.
 Add vastly improved RAW processing, a full set of metadata tools, and unparalleled viewing speed, and you have a fully integrated photography editing and management solution.
 ACDSee accelerates your workflow and quickly gets you back to doing what you do best: shooting amazing photographs.

-The Patented Light EQTM technology single-exposure HDR algorithms powering ACDSee Pro's Light EQTM tool accurately and intelligently stretch the dynamic lighting range of your photos, making them incredibly realistic or atmospheric.
+The Patented LCE (Lighting and Contrast Enhancement) single-exposure HDR algorithms powering Pro's Lighting tool accurately and intelligently stretch the dynamic lighting range of your photos, making them incredibly realistic or atmospheric.